-As part of a coherent foreign policy, sustainability is a key element in free trade agreements.
+As part of a coherent foreign policy, sustainable development is a key element in free trade agreements.
 The aim is to negotiate agreements that are compatible with sustainable development in Switzerland and its partner countries, to promote sustainable trade and to prevent environmental and social dumping.

 Sustainable development in free trade agreements

 As part of a coherent economic policy, Switzerland aims to sign agreements that enable sustainable growth in Switzerland and its partner countries.
 To help achieving this objective, Switzerland is committed to including specific provisions governing the social and environmental aspects of trade whenever it negotiates new or updates existing free trade agreements (FTAs).